 Office of Emergency Management

-The Office of Emergency Management & Homeland Security (OEM) serves the entire City of Alexandria and works with various city, regional, and national agencies to be fully successful in carrying out its mission.
-OEM is commanded by Acting Emergency Management Coordinator Ray Whatley.
+The Office of Emergency Management & Homeland Security (OEM) serves the entire City of Alexandria and works with various city, regional, state, and federal agencies to be fully successful in carrying out its mission.

 OEM's Mission

-To save lives, protect property and speed recovery from major emergencies by developing city-wide programs and emergency operational capabilities that prevent, mitigate, prepare for, respond to, and recover from any emergency regardless of cause—whether in peacetime or a situation of national security.
-This is accomplished with the full support of the elected and appointed officials of the city, and requires the active participation of a range of participants from all departments and agencies of government, citizens, and the private and non-profit sectors to be fully successful.
+To save lives, protect property, and accelerate recovery from major emergencies by developing city-wide programs and emergency operational capabilities mitigating, responding to, and recovering from any emergency regardless of cause—whether in peacetime or a situation of national security.
+This is accomplished with the full support of the elected and appointed officials of the City.
+Our mission requires a varying range of skillsets from citizens, government, and the private and non-profit sectors.

 Emergency Operations Center

-Alexandria's new Emergency Operations Center (EOC) opened in January 2019 with its official open house event held in June 2019.
+Alexandria's Emergency Operations Center (EOC) opened in January 2019 with its official open house event held in June 2019.
+The purpose of the EOC is to provide a space where representatives from multiple agencies can work together to provide resources during various types of emergency incidents, such as snowstorms, power outages, major fire incidents, and planned events.
 It's first activation was the first week of the 2019 Washington Metropolitan Area Transit Authority (WMATA) shutdown.
-The purpose of the EOC is to provide a space where representatives from multiple agencies can work together to provide resources during various types of emergency incidents, such as snowstorms, power outages, major fire incidents, and planned events.

-The new EOC, which is managed by the City’s Office of Homeland Security & Emergency Management, is in a secured building along with the Alexandria Sheriff’s Office at 2003 Mill Rd.
+The EOC, which is managed by the City’s Office of Homeland Security & Emergency Management, is in a secured building along with the Alexandria Sheriff’s Office at 2003 Mill Rd.
 The 8,750 square foot, state-of-the-art facility has 47 workstations, seven individual offices for OEM staff, state-of-the-art technology, and a conference room, with additional conference space and technological capabilities in the Sheriff’s Office.
-The facility is on a newly-renovated floor in the building of the Alexandria Sheriff's Office administrative work space.
-The new EOC is designed not only for use during emergency situations, but also for training purposes.
-To prepare for expanding incidents that affect Alexandria and the region, the City is making the new EOC available for use by local and regional emergency managers, first responders, and other preparedness partners in the community.
+The EOC is designed not only for use during emergency situations, but also for training purposes.
+In order to prepare for expanding incidents that affect Alexandria and the region, the City is making the EOC available for use by local and regional emergency managers, first responders, and other preparedness partners in the community.

 Emergency Preparedness Contact Number: 703.746.5200 (press "2," then "4")